|

 regulatory restrictions apply to the withdrawal of funds

+from a money market account.
 Money Market Fund - A mutual

 fund that allows individuals to participate in managed